mohammedar95/Data_Science_learning/README.md

 # Data_Science_learning

-This file is a learning resources for my career in data science.
+These files are learning resources for my career in data science.
+It contains all intro conepts of programming in python using libraries, function, loops, conditions.